theonlyengine/VQA_Model/README.md

 ## Usage
-Inference using Huggingface transformers on Nivdia GPUs.
+Inference using Huggingface transformers on NVIDIA GPUs.
 Requirements tested on python 3.10：
 ```
 Pillow==10.1.0
 torch==2.1.2